jchatel/quickmail-next-docs/quickmail-changelog.md

 # QuickMail Changelog

+## September 2, 2026
+### FEATURES
+- Ability to delete and cancel leads in a campaign via API
+### FIXES
+- The system will now automatically reconnect LinkedIn accounts added through the browser extension when they lose permission
+- The connection request step setting 'Skip this step if already connected' was being ignored causing leads to continue the sequence even if they were already connected

 ## August 24, 2026
 ### FIXES
-- Increased the length of the first Auto Warmer email content sent from Google email accounts purchased through QuickMail to help improve deliverability.
+- Increased the length of the first Auto Warmer email content sent from Google email accounts purchased through QuickMail to help improve deliverability
-- Increased the minimum reply rate for Auto Warmer emails to 50%.
+- Increased the minimum reply rate for Auto Warmer emails to 50%
-- Auto Warmer email content is now properly capitalized to help improve deliverability.
+- Auto Warmer email content is now properly capitalized to help improve deliverability
-- The Do Not Contact filter was not filtering leads correctly.
+- The Do Not Contact filter was not filtering leads correctly
-- Adding LinkedIn accounts was automatically setting them to private.
+- Adding LinkedIn accounts was automatically setting them to private

 ## August 14, 2026
 ### FIXES
-- We made the error message clearer when the system encounters an issue while ordering a domain.
+- We made the error message clearer when the system encounters an issue while ordering a domain

 ## August 4, 2026
 ### FEATURES
-- When importing leads from LinkedIn post, language and location info are now being imported as well.
+- When importing leads from LinkedIn post, language and location info are now being imported as well
 - Introduced the Prospecting page, allowing users to search, filter, and discover leads directly within the app.
 Requires the LinkedIn Browser Extension to access and import prospects.
 <img width="1356" height="704" alt="image" src="https://github.com/user-attachments/assets/167883a5-a5d8-45c9-825b-d1848230e05c" />